 Generator and Utility Tie breaker contact inputs are required to be programmed when a generator application is selected.
-(Contact Input #1 Function: Generator Breaker), (Contact Input #2 Function: Utility Tie Breaker)
+(Contact Input #8 Function: Generator Breaker), (Contact Input #9 Function: Utility Tie Breaker)

-Because no RPS was used to sense unit load, turbine inlet steam valve position, when paralleled to the utility, is controlled by the Speed PID and programmed by not selecting KW Droop.
-(Use KW Droop?
-No) For good response and load adjustment resolution, Droop was set to 5% of rated speed.
-(Droop = 5%)
+Because no RPS was used to sense unit load, turbine inlet steam valve position, when paralleled to the utility, is controlled by the Speed PID and programmed by not selecting KW droop (Use KW Droop?
+No).
+For good response and load adjustment resolution, droop was set to 5% of rated speed.
+(Droop = 5 %)

-It was desired to switch to Frequency control at all times, if the plant became isolated form the Utility bus.
+It was desired to switch to frequency control at all times, if the plant became isolated from the Utility bus.
 (Use Freq Arm/Disarm?
 No)